Track Coordinator Position Description and Expectations

 - keep the Donald D. Gehring Academy Chair, Assistant Chair, and Central Office updated on the status, content and needs of the track.

 Gehring Academy Track Coordinators agree to:

-- attend and participate in the entire Academy including meetings, meals, and events.
+- attend and participate in the entire Academy.

-- attend the all faculty meeting on the day prior to the beginning of the Academy.
+- attend all faculty meetings prior to the beginning of the Academy.

 - fully participate in all classroom sessions, minimizing time out of the room for other activities.

 - participate in panels and/or group assignments as assigned or agreed upon in advance with other faculty members.

 - mentor participants through group and/or individual activities.

 Copyright & Citations– All instructional materials created for the Academy must appropriately reflect attribution to sources of information.
 In addition, if chapters, articles, models, charts or other forms of training materials are incorporated from another source, copyright clearance must be obtained by Academy Faculty Members from the author(s) of such information that provides permission to reprint as a part of the Academy materials.
 Each Faculty Member will be responsible for proper attribution and copyright permission for all materials provided and utilized in the track.
 The Academy assumes no responsibility for violations.